jeff-tyrrill/react-demo/README.md

 # react-demo

-Demo project to help me learn React.
-Shared bulletin board of sticky notes.
+This is a demo project to help me learn React.

+It is a shared bulletin board of sticky notes.
+Multiple users can edit it in real time.

+by Jeff Tyrrill -- [email]

+[email]: <mailto:mail@jeff-tyrrill.com>